 As we end the Autumn term, there are so many special moments that we can, in the spirit of the Examen as mentioned in the last blog post, reflect upon with gratitude!
-The incredible achievements of our pupils are simply too numerous to mention here, but we hope that you will read all about them in our Christmas newsletter, as distributed throughout the parishes and feeder schools and as linked here.
+The incredible achievements of our pupils are simply too numerous to mention here, but we hope that you will read all about them in our Christmas newsletter, as distributed throughout the parishes and feeder schools.

 We were delighted to learn, in the last fortnight, of Ruth Sibayan’s success in being elected to represent the Swansea East constituency for two years in the Welsh Youth Parliament!
 Ruth was selected for one of a limited number of posts from a field of more than five hundred candidates and we are immensely proud of her achievement!
 Ruth is hoping to use her position to highlight issues related to homelessness, free healthcare and the voting age limit.

 Also on a political note, we commend Sofia Ghattas for the work experience undertaken with Mr. Mike Hedges, Assembly Member for Swansea East.
 Mr. Hedges kindly commended Sofia for her work in the busy environment of an AM’s office, and we are sure that this experience will stand her in good stead in her University applications for study in this field.
 Ben McCarthy will be undertaking similar work experience in Mr.Hedges’ office in the new year.